-In Blade II, Blade teams up with the vampires to fight a subspecies of super-vampires that prey on everyone.
+- Blade teams up with the vampires to fight a subspecies of super-vampires that prey on everyone.
 The vampires end up betraying Blade two-thirds of the way through the movie.
 Nomak (the lead super-vamp) points out the trope: "Is the enemy of my enemy my friend?
 Or my enemy?"

-Also demonstrated during the helicopter flight to the vampire HQ, when Nyssa seems disappointed with Blade over how easily he allows himself to be taken to a place where he may become a prisoner.
+- Also demonstrated during the helicopter flight to the vampire HQ, when Nyssa seems disappointed with Blade over how easily he allows himself to be taken to a place where he may become a prisoner.
 Scud convinces Blade to show Nyssa his vest made of Semtex, enough to level a city block.
 Nyssa looks impressed.

-In Dick Tracy, Tracy considers this trope when deciding whether to accept The Blank's help in defeating Big Boy.
+- In Dick Tracy, Tracy considers this trope when deciding whether to accept The Blank's help in defeating Big Boy.
 Instead, he finally realizes "The enemy of my enemy is my enemy."

 - This is what prompts the partnership between Wikus and Christopher in District 9.
 Christopher has spent 20 years collecting enough fluid to power the aliens' buried shuttle so he can take the mothership and get help, but just as he gets the last of it, his shack is searched by Wikus, who accidentally inhales some of the fluid and starts transforming into an alien.
 On the run from his own company, Wikus teams up with Christopher to get the fluid back from MNU, on the condition that Christopher change Wikus back into a human.
 It doesn't really work out that way, but by then Wikus has had enough Character Development to be okay with it.

-The Sci-Fi movie Enemy Mine (1985) (directed by Wolfgang Petersen), starring Dennis Quaid as a human space marine and Louis Gossett Jr. as an alien soldier.
+- The Sci-Fi movie Enemy Mine (1985) (directed by Wolfgang Petersen), starring Dennis Quaid as a human space marine and Louis Gossett Jr. as an alien soldier.
 In the midst of an interstellar war between their species, both crash-landed their vessels on a desolate planet and must work together to survive.
 Years later, after the alien soldier gave birth to a baby alien and died from complications, Dennis Quaid's character raises his adoptive alien son and must protect him and himself from human scavengers who use captured aliens as slaves, until they're both finally found and rescued.
 It is implied that this event helps to end the war.

-Will Smith's character in Enemy of the State pulls an on-the-fly Batman Gambit which ties up two troublesome loose ends by getting them to deal with each other.
+- Will Smith's character in Enemy of the State pulls an on-the-fly Batman Gambit which ties up two troublesome loose ends by getting them to deal with each other.
 Through some fast talking and well chosen ambiguous language, he sets up a Mexican Stand Off between a rogue NSA team that has taken him hostage and a gang of trigger happy goodfellas who are looking for a fight.
 It does not end well for any of them.

-Fantastic Four: Rise of the Silver Surfer has the titular team teaming up with Dr. Doom to get the Silver Surfer.
+- Fantastic Four: Rise of the Silver Surfer has the titular team teaming up with Dr. Doom to get the Silver Surfer.
 Eventually the Fantastic Four team up with the Surfer after Doom betrays them and takes the Surfer's board for himself.
 And probably after to prevent Galactus from destroying Earth.

-In Godzilla vs. Mechagodzilla II, Godzilla and Rodan start off fighting for the unhatched egg on Adona Island, Godzilla because it's a Godzillasaurus egg, Rodan because the egg's presence in the nest he had hatched in made the infant his surrogate brother.
+- In Godzilla vs. Mechagodzilla II, Godzilla and Rodan start off fighting for the unhatched egg on Adona Island, Godzilla because it's a Godzillasaurus egg, Rodan because the egg's presence in the nest he had hatched in made the infant his surrogate brother.
 When the UNGCC eventually decide to use the newly-hatched Godzilla Jr. to lure Godzilla into a fight with Mechagodzilla, the two monsters get mortally wounded, and Rodan sacrifices what little life he has left to revive Godzilla.

-In Godzilla vs. Space Godzilla, M.O.G.U.E.R.A. is built as yet another anti-Godzilla machine.
+- In Godzilla vs. SpaceGodzilla, M.O.G.U.E.R.A. is built as yet another anti-Godzilla machine.
 But when SpaceGodzilla lands in Fukuoka and starts growing a large mass of crystal across the surface of the city, the M.O.G.U.E.R.A. team ends up having to work with Godzilla to bring down the extraterrestrial invader.
 This trope is especially applicable for Akira Yuki, the M.O.G.U.E.R.A. captain who had been working to kill Godzilla as revenge for the monster killing his best friend Goro Gondo in Godzilla vs. Biollante.

-In Godzilla (2014), the prologue deals with how MONARCH and the military tried to kill Godzilla in The Fifties with nuclear "tests" in the Pacific.
+- In Godzilla (2014), the prologue deals with how MONARCH and the military tried to kill Godzilla in The '50s with nuclear "tests" in the Pacific.
 When the M.U.T.O.s awaken decades later and Godzilla starts going after them, Admiral Stenz enacts a plan to kill all three monsters with an even bigger bomb.
 But the M.U.T.O.s steal the bomb and use it to feed their nest.
 This foul-up convinces Stenz to accept Dr. Serizawa's suggestion that they ought to leave all the heavy work to Godzilla.

 Godzilla refuses to attack the military (who attack him on occasion) because they are opposed to the MUTOs.
 It helps, though, that it's quite quickly established that the military is effectively no threat to either of them.